alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-It’s a criminal offence to export any energy related goods, technologies and services that are subject to [EU sanctions against Russia](https://www.gov.uk/government/publications/eu-sanctions-against-russia-information-for-exporters)
+It’s a criminal offence to export any energy related goods, technologies and services without a licence that are subject to EU sanctions against Russia.

 ##Goods and services you can’t export
 There’s a complete ban on exporting energy related goods, technologies or services for use in:

 - oil exploration or production in waters deeper than 150 metres in the offshore area north of the Arctic Circle
 - shale fracking
+-
+You can still apply for a licence if you agreed to provide the following services before 1 August 2014:

+- drilling
+- well testing
+- logging and completion services
+- supply of specialised floating vessels

 Download a full list of [restricted goods, services and technologies](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ%3AJOL_2014_229_R_0001)